paulgribble/GribbleLab/faq.md

 # Lab Rooms

-Lab rooms are booked using a Google Calendar.
-Contact me to get an invitation.
+## Room Reservations

+Lab rooms are booked using the BMI Resource Booking System: [https://bmicalendar.ssc.uwo.ca](https://bmicalendar.ssc.uwo.ca).
+Log in using your Western credentials.
+If you have problems logging in, please contact Haitao Yang (htyang@uwo.ca).

 For urgent matters or emergencies related to facilities (e.g. a water leak) please contact me and/or Florence, Denise, or Haitao right away.